 Presenting another entry in our extensive Listening in Depth series with advice on what to listen for as you critically evaluate your copy of I Do Not Want What I Haven’t Got.

 This is widely considered one of the best albums of the ’90s, a brilliant and unique piece of work.
 I positively love this album.
 The emotion is every bit as naked and compelling as that found on Joni’s Blue, and I do not say that lightly.
 I know the power of Blue, and this album has that kind of power.
 This is some heavy heavy stuff.
-Hearing it sound right is a thrill I won’t soon forget.
+Hearing it sound as good as it does on the right UK pressings is a thrill I won’t soon forget.

 Feel So Different

 This track has some of the wildest instrumentation I’ve ever heard.
 The rhythm is provided by a looped sample of the beat from James Brown’s “Funky Drummer,” with Sinead’s reverb-laden vocals carrying the droning melody.
 At the apex of the track, some crazy-ass violins come in, making for a haunting celtic/hip-hop hybrid.
 I think there’s even some Persian in there.
 This one just knocks me out every time I hear it.

 The average bad sounding pressing of side one just plain ruins this track.
 The sound will lack extension on the top and reek of blubbery bass.
 The hot copies have solid low end, lots of air around the vocals, and texture on the violins.
 The good copies let the song work its magic; the bad ones don’t.

 This cut showcases some of the emotional depth and weight that can be found on this album.
 Her naked vocal demands the ultimate in transparency.
 Without it you have nothing.
 Veiled copies are positively unlistenable, and there are plenty of those out there.